starr-dusT/dotfiles/provision/additional-setup.md

 - Upon launch New Tab Redirect should prompt to set the new tab page.
 Set to `https://glance.tstarr.us`.

-- Vimium config is saved in chezmoi.
-Open the vimium [plugin page](chrome-extension://dbepggeogbaibhgnhhndojpepiihcmeb/pages/options.html) and restore config from `~/.config/vimium-options.json`.

 - Pin and re-arrange plugins as desired.

 ## Obsidian Vault on New Machine